• Menu

 III.
 Taper Men Haircuts

-17. Crew Cut
+17. Crew Cut Hairstyles for Men

 A crew cut is a fairly generic term for a very short cut that is tapered on the back and sides as well as tapered on the top of the head to have a little more length toward the front hairline.
 A crew cut can be considered a very short version of a classic taper cut, or even a very short pompadour if the hair is brushed upward in the front.
 The crew cut gained mainstream appeal during World War II as the cut of choice for the United States Military.